How to use this

 What happens

-• Ask two or three students what they thought of week 1.
-Pivot to the lesson: AI is a collaborator, not a vending machine.
+• Quick check-in.
+Ask two or three students what they thought of week 1, and listen for what surprised them.

-• Students take their week 1 project and make three specific improvements using better prompting.
+• Students take their week 1 project and make three specific improvements using better prompting and at least one back-and-forth conversation with the AI.

-• Each student shares one improvement they made.
+• Each student shares one improvement they made and one new question they asked the AI along the way.

-Champion notes.
-The key lesson is that context is everything.
-The more you tell the AI about what you want, the closer it gets.
-Students who were unsatisfied with week 1 should leave week 2 feeling better about their project.
+Advisor notes.
+The key lesson is that context is everything, and the more a student tells the AI about what they want, the closer it gets to delivering it.
+Students who felt unsatisfied with week 1 should leave week 2 feeling noticeably better about their project.
+The industry view in particular helps students see that this is not just a tech-kid program, since AI is reshaping nearly every kind of work.

 Flexibility.
-Pure chat activity.
-Works with any text AI on any device.
-No installation needed.
+The whole session is a pure chat activity that works with any text AI on any device, with no installation needed.

 Week 3